 top of page

-Denied SSA disability?
+Charged with a crime?
 This is how I help.

 The Law Office of Shelby R. Black